procivis/one-open-core/README.md

 ![Procivis](docs/assets/logo_dark_mode_Open_One_Core.svg#gh-dark-mode-only)

-The Procivis One Open Core library is a subset of our [Procivis One Core](https://docs.procivis.ch/) including specific services and protocols and was developed with funding from the U.S. Department of Homeland Security.
+The Procivis One Open Core library is a subset of our [Procivis One Core](https://docs.procivis.ch/) including specific services and protocols.

 ## Table of contents